 Y’all.
 The thing I love most about travel is the way it opens you up to new experiences.

-Sure, the relaxing is great (have you been on a Princess cruise?
-Relaxation to the max!), but the things we experience and learn and fall in love with all come home and stick with us.
+Sure, the relaxing is great, but the things we experience and learn and fall in love with all come home and stick with us.